mtlynch/hello-world-cypress/README.md

 ## Run end-to-end tests

-To execute the end-to-end tests for Sentimentalyzer, enter the followinng commands:
+To execute the end-to-end tests for Sentimentalyzer, enter the following commands:

 ```bash
 cd e2e